X DOT 25 Music - A Legacy!

 In 1988 I was working at Pacific Bell in San Francisco, where I was holding a middle management position working on development of infrastructure of what you know as Internet today!
 I was also active in a professional society in the Silicon Valley called SIP.
 Having been a graduate of UC Berkeley and Stanford University, I had many professional friends and colleagues who were also involved in community activities, helping the society as they were also building the basic blocks of the High Tech Revolution.

 Few months later in early 1990, at a popular Concert in San Francisco at the Gift Center, we met again and I being involved in that concert's production, asked Paiman to manage a spotlight.
-After the concert, since Paiman was living in Sacrament and had to drive late, I asked Paiman to stay in my house in San Mateo and not drive so late.
+After the concert, since Paiman was living in Sacramento and had to drive late, I asked him to stay in my house in San Mateo and do not drive so late.
 Paiman accepted.
 That night at 2:00 o'clock in the morning, when we arrived at the house Paiman told me: "I really liked your taste in music at your party few months ago, I like you to hear this tape of the music that I have created, performed and produced."
-I agreed.
-Then Paiman ran to his car and came back with a cassette tape!
+I was shocked and could not believe such a thing but I agreed.
+Paiman ran to his car and came back with a cassette tape!
 I listened to it and it was impressive.
 Amazing melodies, full of emotions, and incredible orchestral arrangements!
-I was shocked that how Paiman could have possibly done all of that by himself!
-Paiman replied "all with computers, sequencers and synthesizers - at home"!
-This led to a six hour conversation about music, and philosophies of life, and in the morning X DOT 25 was born!
+I was shocked how Paiman could have possibly done all of that by himself!
+He replied: "all with computers, sequencers and synthesizers - at home"!
+This led to a six hour conversation about music, and philosophies of life and in the morning X DOT 25 was born!

-Here is a pices of music Paiman had drafted which was listened to time and time over that night which shaped the future music to come:
+Here is a piece of music Paiman had created as a draft which was listened to time and time over that night, thus shaping the foundation of the future music to come.
+This whole piece was composed by him in one weekend, he said.
+Please listen:

 Max's Early Years